zenoss/ZenPacks.zenoss.PostgreSQL/README.markdown

 <http://community.zenoss.org/community/download>.

 ### Normal Installation (packaged egg)
+Depending on what version of Zenoss you're running you will need a different package.
+Download the appropriate package for your Zenoss version from the list below.

+ * Zenoss 4.1: [Latest Package for Python 2.7][]
+ * Zenoss 3.0 - 4.0: [Latest Package for Python 2.6][]

-Download the [latest PostgreSQL ZenPack][].
-Copy this file to your Zenoss server and run the following commands as the zenoss user.
+Then copy it to your Zenoss server and run the following commands as the zenoss user.

-    zenpack --install ZenPacks.zenoss.PostgreSQL-1.0.2-py2.6.egg
+    zenpack --install <package.egg>
     zenoss restart

 ### Developer Installation (link mode)